TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-connectivity-forcecloseconnections.md

 # Connection close events

 <!--issueDescription-->
 Our telemetry indicates that your server recently experienced connection closed events.
-Your client or application logs may show intermittent errors such as: An IO error occurred while sending to the backend (or other messages that indicate a timeout, write failure, or pipe error).
-On the other hand, the PostgreSQL logs show an error like: could not receive data from client.
-An existing connection was forcibly closed by the remote host.
+Your client or application logs may show intermittent errors such as 'An IO error occurred while sending to the backend,' or other messages that indicate a timeout, write failure, or pipe error.
+On the other hand, the PostgreSQL logs show an error like 'could not receive data from client.
+An existing connection was forcibly closed by the remote host'.

 These two events are interrelated and are typically caused by connection handling issues on the client.
 <!--/issueDescription-->